Eyelid Surgery (Blepharoplasty) in Minneapolis, MN

 Eyelid surgery can be used to treat several conditions that affect the appearance of the eyelids, including:

-• Fatty deposits in the upper eyelids that cause them to look puffy.
+- Fatty deposits in the upper eyelids that cause them to look puffy.

-• Loose skin and sagginess of the upper eyelid that can sometimes interfere with vision.
+- Loose skin and sagginess of the upper eyelid that can sometimes interfere with vision.

-• Excess skin and wrinkles on the lower eyelid.
+- Excess skin and wrinkles on the lower eyelid.

-• Bags under the eyes.
+- Bags under the eyes.

-• Lower eyelids that droop.
+- Lower eyelids that droop.

-Is Eyelid Blepharoplasty Surgery Right for You?
+Is Eyelid Surgery Right For You?

-If you are concerned about the appearance of your eyelids and think eyelid surgery might be an answer, a personal consultation with a plastic surgeon can help you make the best decision.
-Dr. McCue will ask you during the consultation to describe what your goals are for eyelid surgery.
-He’ll ask about your current health and medical history, and will also ask if you have a history of glaucoma, dry eye, or retina problems, as well as thyroid disorders or other conditions that could affect this surgery.
-He’ll then examine your eyelids closely and suggest a course of treatment and explain what results you can expect to have and any risks of this procedure.
-He’ll also explain how the surgery will be done and answer any questions you may have.
+If you are concerned about the appearance of your eyelids and think eyelid surgery might be an answer, a personal consultation with Dr. McCue can help you make the best decision.
+During the consultation,Dr. McCue will ask you to describe your goals for eyelid surgery.
+He’ll ask about your current health and medical history.
+He will also ask if you have a history of glaucoma, dry eye, or retina problems, as well as thyroid disorders or other conditions that could affect this surgery.

 Types of Eyelid Surgery

-Blepharoplasty in PlymouthThe term “eyelid surgery” can describe two types of cosmetic procedures: upper blepharoplasty and lower blepharoplasty.
+The term “eyelid surgery” can describe two types of cosmetic procedures: upper blepharoplasty and lower blepharoplasty.

 Upper blepharoplasty focuses on “hooding”, or droopy upper eyelids.
 To ensure that your eyes can open more fully, Dr. McCue tightens the muscles for increased strength and performance, while also removing loose skin and fat from above the eye that are responsible for weighing down the upper eyelid.